cabforum/servercert/docs/BR.md

 | `commonName`                   | NOT RECOMMENDED | If present, MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's `subjectAltName` extension. | |
 | Any other attribute            | NOT RECOMMENDED | -           | See [Section 7.1.4.3](#7143-other-subject-attributes) |

-In addition, the following requirements apply to `subject` Attributes:

-  * `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+In addition, `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
-  * `subject` Attributes other than `commonName` MUST NOT include a Domain Name or IP Address.

 ##### 7.1.2.7.4 Organization Validated